Clinical research teams

 To improve knowledge about genetic diseases, we participate in several clinical disease registry studies, including selected lysosomal storage diseases and other rare genetic disorders.
 We are also partnering with several other institutions (children’s hospitals) in the clinical implementation of genomic medicine in the routine care of our pediatric patients.
 The clinical translation of novel genomic diagnostic tools and the application of the resulting genomic data will greatly benefit the patient’s providers in their clinical decision making ability and the patients (and their families) in improving their health and clinical outcomes.

 Children’s dedicated neonatologists are leaders in clinical expertise at the region’s largest neonatal program with 171 beds between the Minneapolis and St Paul Campuses and special care nursery.
 In addition to dedicating themselves to treating neonates with their clinical expertise, they have provided leadership in research by acting as Principal Investigators for many National Institute of Health funded, multi-site, randomized clinical trials.
 Since the 1970s, we have been advancing research and respiratory knowledge.
 Children’s was a test site for exogenous surfactant in the late 80s.
 Some significant innovations in neonatal care tested at Children’s prior to becoming standards of practice include exogenous surfactant, hydrocortisone therapy, and mild systemic hypothermia.
 Children’s participated in a 4 year randomized clinical trial to evaluate MSH therapy using the head cooling approach.
 Recent studies have addressed treatment modalities that will treat respiratory distress syndrome, decrease the incidence of chronic lung disease, and identify prenatal predictors of outcomes to improve long-term neurodevelopmental outcomes and clinical and laboratory research of neonatal ventilation strategies.
 In addition to acting as Principal Investigators, team members publish research through peer-reviewed journals, books and medical conferences and serve as reviewers for esteemed journals.
-The Minneapolis Campus also participates in research as part of The Mother Baby Center, a partnership between Children’s Hospitals and Clinics of Minnesota and Abbott Northwestern Hospital, was formed in 2013.
+The Minneapolis Campus also participates in research as part of The Mother Baby Center, a partnership between Children’s Minnesota and Abbott Northwestern Hospital, was formed in 2013.
 Mother Baby Outcomes research seeks to empower physicians and patients with valuable information in making treatment decisions.

 - Research program manager: Linda Hyberger MA